duggalvivekmr/Data-Scraping-with-Selenium-Dynamic-Filtering-using-Streamlit/Project Illustration.md

    1. Use Streamlit widgets to add filters for route name, bus type, etc.
    2. Use Streamlit to analyse data

 By following this approach, you can automate the scraping of bus route details, store the data in an SQL database, and create an interactive Streamlit app for data analysis.

+Author: Vivek Duggal
+Guvi Geek Networks IITM Research Park
+Batch ID: MD 114